dvillanuevav/SearchEngine/README.md

 #### Example

-Searching coincidences for keyword `Apartmemt and home` (With a typo, stopword and lowercase) and markets `San Antonio,  San Francisco, Austin and Los Angeles`.
+Searching coincidences for keyword `Apartmemt and hom` (with a typo, stopword and lowercase) and markets `San Antonio,  San Francisco, Austin and Los Angeles`.

 **Curl**